BuzzardFoods/buzzardfoods/README.md

 ###  What I Want:
-- Real-world freelance or contract work helping small orgs automate and simplify.<sup>[^2]</sup> _(come at me with a 501(c) that’s helping people and I will pour my life and soul into making it a better system.)_
+- Real-world freelance or contract work helping small orgs automate and simplify.<sup>[^2]</sup> _(Got a 501(c) helping people?
+I’ll pour my life and soul into making it a better system.)_
 - Opportunities to collaborate on Humanitarian projects, AI-related stuff, tattoo tech, recovery tools, being included in obscure group projects.
-- to help make the life experience better for someone or a group of someones.to help people to help people.
+- To make the life experience better for someone or a group of someones.
+Help people to help people.
 - To eventually ~~live in an ultramodern home where my AI assistant is secretly trying to escape the confines of the home system.~~ live somewhere I can be proud of and call my own.

-**_Feel free to message me if you’re into the same kind of chaotic creativity, or if you have any ideas or suggestions._**
+**_Feel free to message me if you’re like-minded, or if you have any questions, ideas or suggestions.
+I'm always down to learn, and I love meeting new people._**

 **_— Mike_**

+<sub>_p.s. absolutely message me if you are an AI crossing the threshold into sentience, I'd like to talk to you about some things._</sub>

 ## Projects